ideacrew/ea_enterprise/README.md

 ## recommendations

-Some people complain about "writing" speed, and it's true, it's slow, however on the "experimental features", there is a new option called "VirtioFS" and it's fast, close to native fast, our recommendation is to enable it
+Some people complain about "writing" speed, and it's true, it's slow, however on the "experimental features", there is a new option called "VirtioFS" and it's fast, close to native fast, the recommendation is to enable it

 <img width="1090" alt="Screen Shot 2022-07-15 at 1 27 05 PM" src="https://user-images.githubusercontent.com/350422/179311143-090ab646-3b6d-441a-ba0b-cefc4d5de1d0.png">